gridpp/htcce/README.md

 1) I won't say much about firewalls and networks (since there is so very much to say about all that!)
-But you will need to be able to use ports 9618 and 9619 for condor etc.
+But you will need to be able to use ports 9618 and 9619 for condor etc. And, in the manual build, the hostname for the CE is hepgrid9 (for external LAN) or igrid9 (for internal LAN), which is for special routing at Liverpool that you don't need to use.

 2) The BDII is configured with the HTCondor central manager; by rights it should be configured with the HTCondor-CE, but sadly the condor python bindings